rudicarrilloypr/my-air-quality-app/README.md

 # 📖  Air Purity App <a name="about-project"></a>

-**Air Purity Mx** mobile web application to check and provide Mexico's current air pollution quality and beautiful pictures of iconic Mexico places, coming from AirWeather and Unsplash API.
+**Air Purity Mx** mobile web application to check and provide Mexico's current air pollution quality and beautiful pictures of iconic Mexico places, coming from OpenWeather and Unsplash API.

 ## 🛠 Built With <a name="built-with"></a>
 - React APP